keithrbennett/rexe/README.md

 ### Using the Ruby Interpreter on the Command Line

+Let's start by seeing what the Ruby interpreter already provides.
 Here we use `ruby` on the command line, using an intermediate environment variable to simplify the logic and save the data for use by future commands.
 An excerpt of the output follows the code: